daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 ```

-In this example, in addition to the `irregularity_rate` parameter, we are using a parameter called `irregularity_length` in the `generate_current_data` function.
-We are still checking the former before appending each data point to the `current_data` list; however, whenever the generated random number is lower than the `irregularity_rate` passed to the function, we are appending `irregularity_length` number of missing data points to the list instead, thus, leaving out a chunk of data.
-We then have to check whether the current batch is already over and account for the number of batches possibly skipped, to appropriately restart the regular data generation.
-To handel the grown complexity of the condition check and uncertain loop length, we swith to `while` loops.
+In this example, in addition to the `irregularity_rate` parameter, I usr a parameter called `irregularity_length` in the `generate_current_data` function.
+I still check the former before appending each data point to the `current_data` list; however, whenever the generated random number is lower than the `irregularity_rate` passed to the function, I append `irregularity_length` number of missing data points to the list instead, thus, leaving out a chunk of data.
+I then have to check whether the current batch is already over and account for the number of batches possibly skipped, to appropriately restart the regular data generation.
+To handel the grown complexity of the condition check and uncertain loop length, I swithed to `while` loops.
 The `irregularity_rate` parameter still takes value between 0 and 1; it is normalized by the length of the period to be omitted at the very start of the function.
-To illustrate this version of the `generate_current_data` function, we passed a value of 0.1 to this parameter and the value of 200 to the `irregularity_length` parameter:
+To illustrate this version of the `generate_current_data` function, I pass a value of 0.1 to this parameter and the value of 200 to the `irregularity_length` parameter:

 <div id="myDiv_v4"></div>
 <script>